 All are invited to attend the conference.
 Attendance is free but registration is required via the link below (only 140 places).

-The conference is organized by Sarah Bracke and Kobe De Keere of the Sociology Department of the University of Amsterdam.
-It is made possible with the support of the Praemium Erasmianum Foundation and the Program Groups Political Sociology and Cultural Sociology of the Amsterdam Institute for Social Science Research.
+The conference is co-organized by the Praemium Erasmianum Foundation and the University of Amsterdam (Programme Groups Political Sociology and Cultural Sociology of the Amsterdam Institute for Social Science Research, Sarah Bracke and Kobe De Keere of the Sociology Department).